-In a multi-layered eco-system of companies, universities and governments working towards autonomous vehicles appearing on our roads and among the rest of our transport network, it’s often left to third part standard development organisations (or SDOs), whether in a country, region or particular industry, to write the guidelines on how to talk to one another or how processes should be undertaken.
+In a multi-layered eco-system of companies, universities and governments working towards autonomous vehicles appearing on our roads and among the rest of our transport network, it’s often left to third part standard development organisations (SDO), whether in a country, region or a particular industry, to write the guidelines on how to talk to one another or how processes should be undertaken.

-Let’s also take a moment to clarify some of the words used, because when we talk about standards sometimes it’s useful to bear in mind there are many other resources which are regarded as standards by the reader, even though their author might call them something else entirely.
+Let’s also take a moment to clarify some of the words used.
+When we talk about standards we should bear in mind there are many other resources regarded as standards by the reader, even though the author might call them something else.

-A clear demonstration of this is SAE’s J3016, which describes the five levels of automation, calls itself a ‘taxonomy’ (a definition of terms), not a standard, and goes on to describe the use and definition of words commonly found littered around the industry and media.
-In discussion around autonomous vehicles, the wonderful irony is that J3016 strongly states that we shouldn’t use the term ‘Autonomous vehicle’ at all.
+A clear demonstration of this is SAE J3016, which describes the five levels of automation.
+It calls itself a ‘taxonomy’ (a definition of terms), not a standard, and goes on to describe the use and definition of words commonly found littered around the industry and media.
+In the discussion around autonomous vehicles, the irony is that J3016 strongly states that we shouldn’t use the term ‘Autonomous vehicle’ at all.

 In an environment dominated by complex topics and systems, clarity of meaning is highly sought after.

-In a report by the British Standards Institute, working with the UK’s Transport Systems Catapult, published in 2017, their research uncovered nearly 700 standards (which we expect to steadily increase).
+In a report by the British Standards Institute, working with the UK’s Transport Systems Catapult, published in 2017, their research uncovered in the region of 700 standards (which we expect to steadily increase).
 From our research, there hasn’t been another report that is so comprehensive so rather than copying and pasting its contents, we’ll instead direct you to the report so you can download the summary for free.
-If you are absolutely in need of the full report, then you need to politely request a copy from the BSI.

 It’s worth noting that these standards don’t just exist in a vacuum, they are created by technologists, academics and researchers doing much more than just postulating in meeting rooms.
 Hypotheses are tested, often against real-world variations, by professionals.